Semantic Models for the First-stage Retrieval: A Comprehensive Review: Introduction

-To sum up, our contributions include: \begin{enumerate} \item We provide a comprehensive and up-to-date review of semantic retrieval models, with a brief review of early semantic models and a detailed description of recent neural semantic retrieval models. \item We summarize the neural semantic retrieval models into three major paradigms, i.e., sparse retrieval methods, dense retrieval methods, and the hybrid of sparse-dense retrieval methods, to sketch the current landscape of existing works. \item We review the detailed learning and evaluation methods, and summarize the performance of the existing literature so that we can obtain a comprehensive view of the state-of-the-art (SOTA) methods. \item We discuss the unresolved challenges and suggest potentially promising directions for future work. \end{enumerate}
+To sum up, our contributions include: \begin{enumerate} \item We describe the current landscape of the first-stage retrieval models under a unified framework to clarify the connection between the classical term-based retrieval, early methods for semantic retrieval and neural methods for semantic retrieval. \item We provide a comprehensive and up-to-date review of semantic retrieval models, with a brief review of early semantic retrieval models and a detailed description of recent neural semantic retrieval models. \item We summarize neural semantic retrieval models into three paradigms from the perspective of model architecture, i.e., sparse retrieval methods, dense retrieval methods and hybrid retrieval methods.
+We also discuss key topics on model learning, including loss functions and negative sampling strategies. \item We discuss some open challenges and suggest potentially promising directions for future works. \end{enumerate}

 We organize this survey as follows.
-We first introduce some background knowledge, including problem formalization, major applications and the traditional term-based retrieval methods in Section 2.
-We then sketch the early semantic retrieval methods in Section 3.
-In Section 4, we review the existing neural semantic retrieval models from the perspective of model architecture designing.
-In Section 5, we introduce the training and evaluation methods for semantic retrieval models.
-Finally, we discuss the challenges and future directions in Section 6, and conclude this survey in Section 7.
+We first introduce three typical applications of semantic retrieval models in Section 2.
+Then, we provide some background knowledge, including problem formalization, index methods and classical term-based retrieval methods in Section 3.
+We sketch early methods for semantic retrieval in Section 4.
+In Section 5, we review existing neural methods for semantic retrieval from the perspective of model architecture, and introduce key topics on model learning.
+Finally, we discuss challenges and future directions in Section 6, and conclude this survey in Section 7.